Get ready for takeoff. You’re going to build a tiny rocket stove in under 10 minutes.

 The fastest way to start the oven (or anything you want to light on fire really) is with a paper towel that’s been soaked with some vegetable oil.
 It’ll catch easily and burn longer than a plain paper towel or piece of paper would.

-Add a few very dry, very small twigs and once it’s going (if the fire is crackling, then it’s going … no crackling generally means it’s only pretending to go) add bigger pieces.
+Add a few very dry, very small twigs to the combustion chamber and once it’s going (if the fire is crackling, then it’s going … no crackling generally means it’s only pretending to go) add bigger pieces.

 You will soon have fire roaring up the chimney.